learn-academy-2023-alpha/tic-tac-toe-marilyn-xavier/README.md

 - Now as we click on different squares, they will alternate between x and o.

 - As a user, I can't click on a square that has already been marked.
+- create branch named : square-Taken
+- update handleSquares function to add condition if updatedSquare [index] === null then output will render either x or o in the square.
+- this function stops user from clicking on an square that has already been marked.
+-
 -
 -
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.